I’ll explain the pros and cons of this adjustable dumbbell system, so that you can judge how well they meets your needs.

 At several points within the list of pros and cons below, I’ll compare the PowerBlock dumbbells to the Ironmaster Quick-Lock dumbbells…

-...The Ironmaster dumbbells, which I also own, are unquestionably the only formidable competitor of the PowerBlocks.
-As such, it's necessary to point out some major differences between the two systems.
+…The Ironmaster dumbbells, which I also own, are the most formidable competitor of the PowerBlocks.
+As such, it’s necessary to point out some major differences between the two systems.

-When I originally wrote this article years ago, I hadn't bought any PowerBlock dumbbells.
-However, more recently I bought my first pair of PowerBlock dumbbells: the Pro EXP Stage 3 Set.
+When I originally wrote this PowerBlock review article years ago, I hadn’t bought any PowerBlock dumbbells.
+However, I have since bought my first pair of PowerBlock dumbbells: the Pro EXP Stage 3 Set.
+I’ve also used other models that my friends own.

 So, I now have first hand experience with both of these leading adjustable dumbbell systems.
 I’ve updated certain parts of this page to include new insights where relevant regarding their comparison.